 Also, because I am planning a 3-4 month ride across Nepal and Northeast India in winter, I wanted to do Sach Pass and Zanskar in one ride to bring more confidence as a motorbiker.
 The itinerary I have planned this time will have my creative juices flowing.

 What’s So Extraordinary About This Ride

-Those from the motorbiking community in India very well know that Killar to Sach Pass offer some of the most challenging motorable road in the Himalayas, something that’s next level to riding in Spiti Valley – forget riding to Ladakh (from Manali) or doing the highest motorable passes like Khardung La.
+Those from the motorbiking community in India very well know that Killar to Sach Pass offers some of the most challenging motorable road in the Himalayas, something that’s next level to riding in Spiti Valley – forget riding to Ladakh (from Manali) or doing the highest motorable passes like Khardung La.

 Sach Pass is one epic concoction of narrow gorges, deadly river crossing and isolated roads.
-If you will Google, it is not Ladakh or someplace in Spiti that win the title of ‘deadliest roads in the world’ but the route that take you from Killar to Sach Pass and further on.
+If you will Google, it is not Ladakh or someplace in Spiti that wins the title of ‘deadliest roads in the world’ but the route that takes you from Killar to Sach Pass and further on.
 Pangi Valley, in Himachal Pradesh, is often referred to as the big daddy of mountain passes – a name just enough to give most riders shivers down their spine.

 Of course, I have had a fair share of adventure in life that included hitchhiking for days and camping in jungles, but riding 100-200km every day for about a fortnight on some of the world’s toughest roads will challenge me in ways that I cannot imagine right now.

 It All Starts Tomorrow